Mayor of Toronto: Non-statutory deputy mayors

 In 2014, city council approved the creation of three additional non-statutory deputy mayor positions.
-Non-statutory deputy mayors are members of council, appointed by the mayor, who advise him/her on local issues and represent him/her at events and ceremonies.
+Non-statutory deputy mayors are members of council, appointed by the mayor, who advise them on local issues and represent them at events and ceremonies.
 Each (along with the first deputy mayor) represent a geographic area of the city, and are responsible for a specific policy role.
 The deputy mayors and the mayor meet each month to discuss efforts to bring the city together.